Mohamed-Abdelfattah/epfl-final-project/README.md

 - [x] It uses the Flask web framework.
 - [x] It uses at least one module from the Python Standard Library other than the random module.
       Please provide the name of the module you are using in your app.
-  - Module name: "flask_server\main.py"
+  - Module name: os, json, random, hashlib
-- [] It contains at least one class written by you that has both properties and methods.
+- [x] It contains at least one class written by you that has both properties and methods.
 It uses `__init__()` to let the class initialize the object's attributes (note that `__init__()` doesn't count as a method).
 This includes instantiating the class and using the methods in your app.
 Please provide below the file name and the line number(s) of at least one example of a class definition in your code as well as the names of two properties and two methods.
   - File name for the class definition: "flask_server\classes.py"
   - Line number(s) for the class definition: 3, 54
   - Name of two properties: User(id, name, photo_path, role), Track(id, title, start_time, duration, description, trainers, trainees)
-  - Name of two methods: User.get_profile_info()
+  - Name of two methods: User.get_profile_info(), Trainee.update_track_progress(), Trainee.get_profile_info()
-  - File name and line numbers where the methods are used: 167 @"main.py"
+  - File name and line numbers where the methods are used: 167, 399, 406 @"main.py"
 - [x] It makes use of JavaScript in the front end and uses the localStorage of the web browser.
 - [x] It uses modern JavaScript (for example, let and const rather than var).
 - [x] It makes use of the reading and writing to the same file feature.